TracyLuu/template/test_061220/description.md

 Need to find solution to angled hero image
   - select the div element and use getComputedStyle to alter the style
-  - create a for loop to interate through that will automatically update the height of the hero based on the window width.
+  - create a for loop to interate through that will automatically update the height + 60px padding of the hero based on the window width.
   (Note: Media Queries will not work because we want the hero to be completely responsive)